-Test Your Nettle
+Test Your Nettle Adventure Challenge

 Some things stay the same as other GMARA events:

-- Navigation with topo map & compass
+- Navigation with map & compass

 - Great terrain

-- Fabulous post-race dinner included!
+- Fabulous post-race gathering and grub!

-- Awesome raffle prizes
+- Awesome awards and raffle prizes

 Other things will be adjusted:

-- Shorter race length (3-5 hours)
+- Shorter race length (3 hours)

 - Significantly lower price

-- Reduced gear list (less to rent)
+- Reduced gear list

-Per team, carried through the entire race:
+Mandatory Team Gear (1 per team, must be carried through the entire event):

 - Waterproof map bag (a 2-gallon ziplock works ok if you don’t go swimming)